MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/configure-template-sources.md

   - "{repo}" for GitHub repositories under the Azure-Samples organization.
 - **tags**: Keywords that help users filter templates with `azd init --filter <tag>` and `azd template list --filter <tag>`.

-For a full example, see [this JSON file](https://github.com/Azure/azure-dev/blob/main/cli/azd/resources/templates.json), which is the default template source included in the `azd`.
+For a full example, see [this JSON file](https://github.com/Azure/azure-dev/blob/main/cli/azd/resources/templates.json), which is the default template source included in `azd`.

 `azd` allows you to enable multiple template source at a time.
 The following template source options are currently available to choose from: